 As a matter of trivia, Carmichael's release is the only one to feature a star on the 'A' or 'Play' side of the yellow label.
 Typically, the star was used on promotional copies with white labels, indicating to radio disc jockeys which side was to be plugged.

-Insight into the musical career of William 'Lefty' Bates can be found in Robert Pruter and Robert L. Campbell's excellent exploration of the obscure 1950's R&B and Blues record label Club 51.
+Insights into the musical career of William 'Lefty' Bates can be found in Robert Pruter and Robert L. Campbell's excellent exploration of the obscure 1950's R&B and Blues record label Club 51.